AlexFerreira10/AlexFerreira10/README.md

 <p align="left">
   Passionate about technology and problem-solving, I've been developing software since 2023.
 I'm currently studying <strong>Computer Science</strong> at <strong>Universidade do Estado do Rio de Janeiro (UERJ)</strong>, with graduation expected in 2026.2.<br>
-  🎯 I have dedicated myself to software development and data science, two areas that fascinate me and where I am looking to start my career..<br>
+  🎯 I have dedicated myself to software development<br>
-  🎲 I have more than a year of experience with Java backend development.
+  🎲 I have more than a year of experience with Java backend development and proficiency in mobile development with Flutter.
 </p>

 ###